Ptechsoft/Credit_fraud-detection-system/README.md

 Another major objective was to analyze transaction behavior patterns and understand the structure of the dataset through exploratory analysis.

+## Project Workflow

+The project started with dataset collection and inspection.
+The dataset was first analyzed to understand its structure, transaction distribution, and the relationships withing the dataset.
+Exploratory Data Analysis was carried out to identify duplicate records, check missing values, and visualize patterns in the dataset.

+After the EDA phase, preprocessing was performed to clean the dataset and prepare it for machine learning training.
+The cleaned data was then divided into training and testing sets before multiple machine learning models were trained and evaluated.

+The best-performing models were identified, and was integrated into a FastAPI backend system.
+The backend handled prediction requests and communicated with the Streamlit frontend interface allowing users to interact with the fraud detection system in real time.

+## EDA and Pre-Processing Workflow

+The dataset was inspected using Pandas functions such as
+'''python
+df.head()

+.head(), .info(), and .describe() to understand the number of rows, columns, feature distributions, and data types.

+One of the most important observations made during the analysis was the severe class imbalance within the dataset.
+Fraudulent transactions represented only a very small percentage of the total transactions, while legitimate transactions dominated the dataset.
+This observation influenced many later decisions in the workflow, especially during model evaluation and training.

+The EDA also revealed the presence of duplicate records.
+About 1081 duplicate rows were identified during the analysis stage.
+These duplicate values could negatively affect the learning process by causing bias in the models.
+To solve this issue, the duplicate records were removed before preprocessing and training.

+Another important observation was that the dataset contained no missing values.
+This simplified preprocessing and improved confidence in the quality of the dataset.

 ## Team